HardlyDifficult/Tutorials/Chapter4.md

 }
 ```

-Slerp, or **s**pherical **l**inear int**erp**olation, is similar to lerp but the change in position accelerates at the beginning and deccelerates towards the end.
+Slerp, or **s**pherical **l**inear int**erp**olation, is similar to lerp but the change in position accelerates at the beginning and decelerates towards the end.
 It's called spherical because it is following the path of a half circle instead of a straight line.

 Here you can see lerp vs slerp with only position X changing (the large balls), and change X and Y.  All are moving given the same % progress.
 Notice how the movement for slerp at beginning and end are traveling at a different speed than the lerp - but the positions match exactly at the start, middle, and end.